Do You Know What to Do for a Hedgehog to Stay Active?

 You can allow it to play by ensuring there is a wheel to run on inside the cage, along with letting it explore around when out of it.

 Some tips for letting your hedgehog play out of the cage:

 – Always make sure it is always supervised when out of the cage.

-– There is always opportunities to feed them with treats directly from your hands during playtime, so again there is a bond with you.
+– There are always opportunities to feed them with treats directly from your hands during playtime, so again there is a bond with you.

-– Another approach is to letting them walk around you laps and arms, if you are of course sitting comfortably.
+– Another approach is to let them walk around your laps and arms if you are, of course, sitting comfortably.

 – If your hedgehog seems shy when you take it out to play, let it snuggle on your lap for a few minutes until it is ready to explore.
-He may also just want to stay snuggled on your lap so that’s fine too!
+He may also want to stay snuggled on your lap, so that’s fine too!

-– Some hedgehogs are very snuggly, and may prefer to simply lay on your lap during play time while you watch TV or work on a hobby.
+– Some hedgehogs are very snuggly and may prefer to lay on your lap during playtime while you watch TV or work on a hobby.

-Playing with your hedgehog and letting it explore out of the cage is a great idea for exercise, as well as letting it run on his wheel as long as they want.
+Playing with your hedgehog and letting it explore out of the cage is an excellent idea for exercise, as well as allowing it to run on its wheel as long as it wants.

 Helen’s Little Critters, a hedgehog breeder in Texas, mentions that hedgehogs can even get exercise by playing with toilet paper rolls and boxes.
 Sometimes they’ll even play with these for hours straight!